Skip to yearly menu bar Skip to main content

 Abstract:

-Magnetic Resonance (MR) imaging, despite its proven diagnostic utility, remains an inaccessible imaging modality for disease surveillance at population-level.
+Magnetic Resonance (MR) imaging, despite its proven diagnostic utility, remains an inaccessible imaging modality for disease surveillance at the population level.
 A major factor rendering MR inaccessible is lengthy scan times.
-An MR scanner collects data in the Fourier space, called the k-space, of the underlying anatomy.
-Creating a high-fidelity image requires a large amount of samples, increasing the scan time.
-To accelerate MR scans for disease surveillance, recent works have shown the feasibility of bypassing image reconstruction and directly learning to detect disease directly from a sparse learned subset of the k-space measurements.
-In this work, we propose Adaptive Sampling for MR (ASMR), an adaptive sampling method that learns a policy to sequentially select k-space samples to optimize for target disease detection.
-For 6/8 pathology classification tasks in Knee, Brain, and Prostate MR scans, ASMR reaches within 2% of the performance a fully sampled classifier, while using only 8% of the samples.
-Further, ASMR offers substantial benefits over prior state-of-the-art work in k-space sampling such as EMRT, LOUPE, and DPS.
+An MR scanner collects measurements associated with the underlying anatomy in the Fourier space, also known as the k-space.
+Creating a high-fidelity image requires collecting large quantities of such measurements, increasing the scan time.
+Traditionally to accelerate an MR scan, image reconstruction from under-sampled k-space data is the method of choice.
+However, recent works show the feasibility of bypassing image reconstruction and directly learning to detect disease directly from a sparser learned subset of the k-space measurements.
+In this work, we propose Adaptive Sampling for MR (ASMR), a sampling method that learns an adaptive policy to sequentially select k-space samples to optimize for target disease detection.
+On 6 out of 8 pathology classification tasks spanning the Knee, Brain, and Prostate MR scans, ASMR reaches within 2% of the performance of a fully sampled classifier while using only 8% of the k-space, as well as outperforming prior state-of-the-art work in k-space sampling such as EMRT, LOUPE, and DPS.

 Live content is unavailable.
 Log in and register to view live content